-The Group operates in four operating segments - these consist of the following geographical locations, New Zealand, Australia, United States of America and the Middle Fast r) Goodwill s) Impairment Testing of Goodwill, Other Intangible Assets and Non-financial Assets
+The Group operates in four operating segments - these consist of the following geographical locations, New Zealand, Australia, United States of America and the Middle East.

 There have been no changes from prior years in the measurement methods used to determine reported segment profit or loss.